Perpetual Union: Historical origins

-The concept of a Union of the American States originated gradually during the 1770s as the struggle for independence unfolded.
+The concept of a Union of the British American States originated gradually during the 1770s as the struggle for independence unfolded.
 In his first inaugural address on March 4, 1861, Abraham Lincoln stated:

 A significant step was taken on June 12, 1776, when the Second Continental Congress approved the drafting of the Articles of Confederation, following a similar approval to draft the Declaration of Independence on June 11.
 The purpose of the former document was not only to define the relationship among the new states but also to stipulate the permanent nature of the new union.
 Accordingly, Article XIII states that the Union "shall be perpetual".
 While the process to ratify the Articles began in 1777, the Union only became a legal entity in 1781 when all states had ratified the agreement.
 The Second Continental Congress approved the Articles for ratification by the sovereign States on November 15, 1777, which occurred during the period from July 1778 to March 1781.

 The 13th ratification by Maryland was delayed for several years due to conflict of interest with some other states, including the western land claims of Virginia.
 After Virginia passed a law on January 2, 1781, relinquishing the claims, the path forward was cleared.
 On February 2, 1781, the Maryland state legislature in Annapolis passed the Act to ratify and on March 1, 1781, the Maryland delegates to the Second Continental Congress in Philadelphia formally signed the agreement.
 Maryland's final ratification of the Articles of Confederation and perpetual Union established the requisite unanimous consent for the legal creation of the United States of America.

 Significance

 From the start the Union has carried with it importance in national affairs.
 There was a sense of urgency in completing the legal Union during the American Revolutionary War.
-Maryland's ratification act stated, "[I]t hath been said that the common enemy is encouraged by this State not acceding to the Confederation, to hope that the union of the sister states may be dissolved" The nature of the Union was hotly debated during a period lasting from the 1830s through its climax during the American Civil War.
+Maryland's ratification act stated, "[I]t hath been said that the common enemy is encouraged by this State not acceding to the Confederation, to hope that the union of the sister states may be dissolved".
+The nature of the Union was hotly debated during a period lasting from the 1830s through its climax during the American Civil War.
 During the war, the remaining U.S. states that were not joining the breakaway Confederates were called "the Union".